robertmartin8/PyPortfolioOpt/README.md

 ## Testing

-Tests are written in pytest (much more intuitive than `unittest` and the variants IMO), and I have tried to ensure close to 100% coverage. `PyPortfolioOpt` provides a test dataset of daily returns for 20 tickers:
+Tests are written in pytest (much more intuitive than `unittest` and the variants IMO), and I have tried to ensure close to 100% coverage.
+Run the tests by navigating to the package directory and simply running `pytest` on the command line.

+PyPortfolioOpt provides a test dataset of daily returns for 20 tickers:

 ```python
 ['GOOG', 'AAPL', 'FB', 'BABA', 'AMZN', 'GE', 'AMD', 'WMT', 'BAC', 'GM',